Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Key Takeaways

-- Friction marks = chronic inflammation → excess melanin → persistent dark patches
+- Friction marks form from repeated inflammation triggering excess melanin

-- Fresh marks fade 6-8 weeks; established marks take 3-6 months with treatment
+- Fresh marks fade in 6-8 weeks; established marks take 3-6 months

-- Prevention during workouts is as important as treatment after—do both
+- Prevention during workouts is as important as treatment after

-- Common areas: inner thighs, underarms, sports bra lines, groin, feet
+- Common areas: inner thighs, underarms, sports bra lines, feet

-- Turmeric is ideal: anti-inflammatory + antibacterial + may help reduce melanin
+- Turmeric is soothing, germ-fighting, and may help reduce melanin

-- Outdoor athletes: SPF 30+ on exposed friction areas to prevent permanent marks
+- Outdoor athletes need SPF 30+ on friction areas

 Safety Verdict

-Treating friction marks while continuing to train is safe and effective when combining prevention with treatment.
+Treating friction marks while continuing to train is safe when you combine prevention with treatment.

-Those with open wounds, active skin infections, or severe chafing should allow skin to heal before applying brightening products.
+Those with open wounds or active skin infections should let skin heal before applying brightening products.

 Always apply SPF 30+ to friction areas that will be sun-exposed during outdoor training.